Back to all posts

 Credentials tell you about a therapist’s education, but experience tells you about their practical skill.
 Look for a therapist who has a history of working with clients who have similar conditions to yours.
 If you have chronic lower back pain, for example, you’ll want someone who is well-versed in techniques like Ashiatsu or deep tissue massage.
 An experienced therapist can better assess your condition, identify the root cause of your pain, and apply the right techniques with precision.
 Their hands-on experience often allows them to work more intuitively, making your treatment more effective.

-Questions to Ask Your Potential Therapist
+Smart Questions to Ask Your Massage Therapist

 Open communication is key to a successful therapeutic relationship.
 Before you even get on the table, you should feel comfortable asking questions.
 A good therapist will welcome them.
 Consider asking about their experience with your specific issue, what techniques they would recommend, and what a typical treatment plan might look like.
 It’s also important to discuss your comfort level.
 You can always talk to your therapist about pressure.
 As experts advise, a massage doesn’t need to be painful to be effective, so let them know what feels right for you.